 In addition, during my Ph.D.
 I developed a novel method for quantifying fossil fuel CO2 using the tracer atmospheric potential oxygen (APO), and verified this new method using APO data from Weybourne Atmospheric Observatory, situated on the north Norfolk coast.

-I currently work 50% for the University of East Anglia on the EU funded 'CHE' (CO2 Human Emissions) project is a new initiative to monitor human related CO2 emissions using a combination of satellite data, surface measurement data and inventory statistical data.
+I currently work 50% for the University of East Anglia on the EU funded 'CHE' (CO2 Human Emissions) project.
+CHE is a new initiative to monitor human related CO2 emissions using a combination of satellite data, surface measurement data and inventory statistical data.

 Regular guest lecturer for 'The Carbon Cycle and Climate Change' and 'Modern Methods in Air Pollution Science' modules.

 Current position: Senior Research Associate at the University of East Anglia, working on CHE, and Post-doctoral Researcher at the University of Heidelberg working on fossil fuel CO2 quantification methods.

 2012-2016: Ph.D. in Environmental Sciences, University of East Anglia.